How to Make Homemade Applesauce: Basic Recipe & 3+5 Tips

 Applesauce is considered very healthy for a number of reasons.
 However, this tends to mean the homemade version, as the applesauce from the supermarket often contains too much sugar.

-The sugar makes the store-bought puree a real calorie bomb, even though the apple itself already contains enough fructose.
+The sugar makes the store-bought puree a real calorie bomb, The apple itself already contains enough fructose to be delightfully sweet.

 Maybe you know the English proverb: "An apple a day keeps the doctor away"

 Almost everyone knows that eating a fresh apple has health benefits.
 For example, if you eat a medium-sized apple before a meal, it can help you lose weight.

 In addition, apples have a positive effect on your liver, intestines and digestion.
 This is because apples contain fiber, polyphenols as well as flavonoids, which are considered excellent nutrients for your intestinal flora.